 Houston Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate, baccalaureate, and master’s degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097, or call 404.679.4500 for questions about the accreditation of Houston Baptist University.
 For questions not related to accreditation, contact the University directly at Houston Baptist University, 7502 Fondren Road, Houston, TX, 77074, or call 281.649.3000.

-HBU also holds membership in the Association of Texas Colleges and Universities and is approved by the Texas Education Agency (TEA) for the preparation of teachers for elementary and secondary schools at both the undergraduate and graduate levels.
+HBU also holds membership in the Association of Texas Colleges and Universities and is approved by the Texas Education Agency (TEA) for the preparation of teachers for elementary and secondary Schools at both the undergraduate and graduate levels.
 Its undergraduate degree programs in nursing are accredited by the National League for Nursing Accrediting Commission (NLNAC) and the Texas Board of Nursing.
-The School of Business is nationally accredited by the Accreditation Council for Business Schools and Programs.
-The Master of Liberal Arts degree program is accredited by the Association of Graduate Liberal Studies Programs.
+The Archie W. Dunham College of Business is nationally accredited by the Accreditation Council for Business Schools and Programs.

 In 1960, the Baptist General Convention of Texas in its annual session at Lubbock, Texas elected the first Board of Trustees.
 This board in session in Houston, Texas on November 15, 1960 approved and signed the College charter.
 The next day, this charter was ratified and recorded with the Secretary of State in Austin.
 The way was then cleared to select administrative officers, develop a suitable physical plant, and design an appropriate academic program.
 Dr. W. H. Hinton began service as the first President of the College on July 1, 1962.